Gas Station (TypeScript)

 The sponsorAndSubmitSignedTransactionMultiAgent

-function performs all the steps needed to build and sign a multi-agent Move script transaction, and then send it to Gas Station for sponsorship and submission to the Aptos blockchain:
+function performs all the steps needed to build and sign a multi-agent Move script transaction, and then send it to Gas Station for sponsorship and submission to the Aptos blockchain.
+Before you run it, you'll need to generate two, funded Accounts that will swap Octa if you haven't already done so (see how it's done in the Appendix).
+The function:

 -